The free T3 and total T3 lab tests are among the most important for evaluating thyroid function in your body.

 Free T3 can, and should, be used in conjunction with the TSH to ensure that you are getting a sufficient amount of ACTIVE thyroid hormone to your cells.

-And this way of looking at hormone shouldn't be surprising to you or Doctors.
+And this way of looking at hormones shouldn’t be surprising to you or Doctors.

 Because for virtually all other hormone levels in the body, we ALWAYS check for the active hormone!